David-VTUK/CKA-StudyGuide/RevisionTopics/01-Cluster Architcture, Installation and Configuration.md

 ## Kubeadm - Master Node Install

-In the following examples 3x Ubuntu Server VM's were created
+In the following examples 3x Ubuntu Server VMs were created

 * k8s-cl02-ms01
 * k8s-cl02-wk01
 * k8s-cl02-wk02

-Where appropiate, ensure your nodes have a container runtime installed.
+Where appropriate, ensure your nodes have a container runtime installed.

 On the master node install the required binaries